-Here on this point, the evangelist may run into difficulty and not be able to erect his tent.
+At this juncture, the evangelist may run into difficulty and not be able to erect his tent.
 Be certain that this part is taken care of before arrangements are made to rent to lot.

-6. Choosing Your Tent.
+6. Choose Your Tent.

-A block and tackle tent is to be preferred to the push up type.
-One attendant can look after a block and tackle tent with ease, and it can always be quickly lowered in case of a terrible storm.
+A block-and-tackle tent is better than the push-up type.
+One attendant can look after a block-and-tackle tent with ease, and it can always be quickly lowered in case of a terrible storm.

-7. The Tent Must Be Constantly Attended.
+7. Attend Your Tent.